shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Sniper

-LMB – Levelwide laser that phases in after a short delay.
-Locks him in place
+LMB – Level-wide laser that phases in after a short delay.
+Sniper is Immobile for the duration.

-RMB – Trap that roots an enemy caught in it for a short while
+RMB – Trap that roots an enemy caught in it for a short while.

-SPACE – Bush that he can hide in, spawns at his location
+SPACE – Bush that he can hide in, spawns at his location.

 # Mech Generator